-For the Western world, Dracula is just an interesting story about a cruel ruler who enjoyed punish others using all kinds of medieval torture methods – since we know it was one the favorite hobbies for many kings throughout the world during that time.
+For the Western world, Dracula is just an interesting story about a cruel ruler who used extreme punishments others using all kinds of medieval torture methods – since we know it was common for many kings throughout the world during that time.
 But in Romanian history, Vlad Tepes was generally considered a brave and strong leader who did his best to protect Wallachia against foreign invasions while having to deal with internal power conflicts at the same time.
 His methods were certainly not the best, but they were effective, at least for a while.

-Once the Dracula myth gained worldwide attention and when after the fall of communism many tourists started to come to Romania to find out more about Dracula and its story, the impact it had on Romanians was different.
+The myth of Dracula gained worldwide attention, and with the fall of communism, many tourists started to come to Romania to find out more about it.
+But the impact it had on Romanians was somewhat different.
 Some embrace the attention and popularity of the myth, which can easily be seen at Bran Castle, the place that inspired Bram Stoker to write his novel.
 Others are happy that at least people explore the places with real historical connections and get to visit Romania at the same time.

-Either way, it would be difficult to say that Vlad Tepes was a hero or a villain, because it depends on the historical context.
-For those who he considered to be dishonest, such as boyars, Saxon merchants or foreign invaders, he was a cruel and bloodthirsty ruler.
+Either way, as it says in the movie The Dark Knight, he was a hero who saw himself become the villain.
+For those who he considered dishonest, such as corrupt boyars, merchants, or foreign invaders, he was a cruel and bloodthirsty ruler.
 For others, he might have been a hero who tried to defend Wallachia against attacks and exploitation.
-Son of a dragon, ruthless ruler and the world’s most famous vampire, Vlad Tepes continues to intrigue us even to this day and managed to make his mark in history.
+Son of a dragon, ruthless ruler, and the world’s most famous vampire, Vlad Tepes continues to intrigue us even to this day and managed to make his mark in history.

 If you want to learn more about Dracula’s myth and see for yourself the places where he lived, you can book our tours: